pstirparo/machofile/README.md

 ## Credits
 Those are the people that I would like to thank for being the inspiration that led me to write this module:
 - Ero Carrera ([@erocarrera](https://twitter.com/erocarrera)) for writing and maintaining the [pefile](https://github.com/erocarrera/pefile/tree/master) module
-- Patrick Wardle ([@patrickwardle](https://twitter.com/patrickwardle)) for the great work in sharing his macOS malware analysis and research, and brigning to life [OBTS](https://objectivebythesea.org/) :)
+- Patrick Wardle ([@patrickwardle](https://twitter.com/patrickwardle)) for the great work in sharing his macOS malware analysis and research, and bringing to life [OBTS](https://objectivebythesea.org/) :)
 - Greg Lesnewich ([@greg-l.bsky.social](https://bsky.app/profile/greg-l.bsky.social)) and Jacob Latonis ([@jacoblatonis.me](https://bsky.app/profile/jacoblatonis.me)) for their work on mach-o similarity and the continuous, nerding and enlightening brainstormings sessions on Mach-O binary format.
 Check you their OBTS v7 presentation on YT.

 ## Reference/Documentation links: